 Fraternity and Sorority Affairs holds its annual Archon Challenge (leadership day for Greek student leaders).

-The individual missions and goals of each sorority and fraternity are similar, with the overall goal to give men and women an environment supporting academic studies, achievement, socialization, leadership, and learning.
+The individual missions and goals of each sorority and fraternity are similar: to give men and women an environment supporting academic studies, achievement, socialization, leadership, and learning.
 Lifelong friendships, leadership training, recreation, and social skill development are a few of the benefits of Greek-letter involvement.
 The opportunity for intellectual and personal growth through participation in Greek organizations is endorsed and nurtured by the College through recognition of such educational living groups.